svenax/SublimePrint/README.md

 *cache_printer_names* to false in the user configuration file.
 Doing that will cause the printer list to always be generated.

+You may override the *used_printer* value at print time by setting the option *prompt_printer* to be true in your user settings file.
+When this option is true, you will be prompted to choose which printer to print to on each new print job.

 ## Install enscript

 Check whether enscript is installed already: